telstra/MessagingAPI-SDK-python/README.md

   attempting to send the message (in minutes).
 - `notify_url` (optional): Contains a URL that will be called once your message has been processed.
+- `priority` (optional): Message will be placed ahead of all messages with a normal priority.
+- `reply_request` (optional): If set to true, the reply message functionality will be implemented.
+- `receipt_off` (optional): Whether Delivery Receipt will be sent back or not.
+- `user_msg_ref` (optional): Optional field used by some clients for custom reporting.

 It returns an object with the following properties: